Alex335932/Proposal-Writing-Portfolio/README.md

 # Proposal-Writing-Portfolio — Alexander Messejnikov

--Strategic writing that translates technical complexity into compliant and persuasive narratives.
+Strategic writing that translates technical complexity into compliant and persuasive narratives.

 Samples